 Pete and I were known on more than one occasion to polish off a whole batch of Anzac biscuits in one afternoon as we quietly solved the problems of the world over a lazy game of cards.
 He would smugly grin as he looked over me saying, “You made light work of those didn’t you veggie head!”
 I would sheepishly nod as I surreptitiously grabbed for yet another taste of sugar-filled heaven that I knew would make me sick!

 I have modified Pete’s Anzac biscuit recipe to make it a little more forgiving.
 I used rice flour, coconut sugar, and maple syrup instead of brown sugar, golden syrup and wheat flour.
 I have still used butter -- you really need it for the depth of flavor.
 But you could always use vegan butter in order to make these dairy free.
 But you could use another natural granulated sugar of your choice if you can’t source coconut sugar.
-My friend Kris put me onto coconut sugar a while ago, and have to say, "I am in love"!
-This nutritionally dense sweetener made from coconut palm blossoms is low GI, and has a rich toffee-like flavour that makes if perfect for replicating the quality of the golden syrup in this recipe.
+My friend Kris put me onto coconut sugar a while ago, and have to say, "I am in love!"
+This nutritionally dense sweetener made from coconut palm blossoms is low GI, and has a rich toffee-like flavor that makes if perfect for replicating the quality of the golden syrup in this recipe.